shiltemann/gcc2021-training/dev-track.md

 ---
 layout: page
-title: GCC2021 Science Training Track
+title: GCC2021 Developer Training Track
 ---

 Welcome everybody, and thank you for joining this course!